Doctor Who Monsters, Aliens and Villains

 (BF Audio Lost Story)

-The Doctor had, at the time, managed to interconnect the cells and was working with the crustacean on a device to get them all out.
-However, then The Doctor was forced to play the Toymaker's new game, and while playing it, The Doctor worked out the truth behind the Toymaker.
-However, just as a game monster was about to kill The Doctor, the device the crustacean had finished was attached to Peri, causing her to disorientate the Toymaker with a psychic scream, knocking the Toymaker out and allowing The Doctor to escape the game monster.
-While the Toymaker was unconscious, The Doctor rewired the cells so they imprisoned only the Toymaker - since they were powered by the Toymaker's mind, the Toymaker would be trapped for the rest of his life.
-While The Doctor regretted having to do that, he knew he had no choice.
-Kevin met his brother again, captured by the Toymaker, and, on The Doctor's advice, the two of them started their own company thanks to the Toymaker's blueprints for a non-deadly version of the game.
+Pleased with the game, The Toymaker prepared to distribute its blueprints before summoning The Doctor to play the game himself.
+Fortunately, by this point The Doctor had been able to interconnect the cells and work with the crustacean on a plan to escape, allowing him to distract The Toymaker while his allies completed the plan.
+As The Doctor played the game and deduced The Toymaker's true nature from the similarities between the game and The Toymaker's past, the crustacean finished the device and attached it to Peri, allowing her to disorientate The Toymaker with a psychic scream so The Doctor could escape the video game monster.
+While The Toymaker was unconscious, The Doctor rewired the cells so they imprisoned only The Toymaker; since the cells were powered by The Toymaker's mind, The Toymaker would be trapped for the rest of his life, preventing him from playing more dangerous games in future.
+Kevin met his brother again, captured by The Toymaker, and, on The Doctor's advice, the two of them started their own company thanks to The Toymaker's blueprints for a non-deadly version of the game.

 The Giggle